ovh/docs/pages/bare_metal_cloud/virtual_private_servers/starting_with_a_vps/guide.en-us.md

 #### Your VPS <a name="yourvps"></a>

-This section displays basic information about this VPS and the state of the service.
+In this section you can find basic information about the VPS and the state of the service.
+Click the tabs below to view details.

 > [!tabs]
 > Name